 Atlanta Falcons coach Mike Smith might be one of the straightest shooters in the NFL.
 That’s why he just might be the perfect coach for Brian Banks.

-He was charged with rape and kidnapping, then convicted, and spent more than five years in prison.
+He was charged with rape and kidnapping, and spent more than five years in prison.
 Eventually, he was exonerated as his accuser recanted her claims.

 The Falcons, who worked out Banks last summer and had stayed in touch, signed him to a contract Wednesday morning.
 But the deal didn’t come with any promises.